-1. How're Languagelab's HBL classes conducted?
-Languagelab has been leveraging technology in classrooms - with animations, videos and a mobile app - and now, with HBL, the difference is simply that all these are shifted to a home setting.
+1. What's Languagelab's ENGLISH MADE EASY @ HOME?
+Languagelab has been leveraging technology in classrooms - with animations, videos and a mobile app - and now, with English Made Easy @ home, the difference is simply that all these are shifted to a home setting.
 Students enjoy the same level of access to content as before, except now in the safety of their homes.
-There will be some reduction in face-to-face interactions between teachers and students for sure, but we aim to minimise it through effective use of video technology.
+There will be some reduction in face-to-face interactions between teachers and students for sure, but it's minimised through effective use of video technology.

-3. How are questions marked HBL classes?
-Since quizzes are automatically marked and class discussions would have clarified key questions, the only questions left unmarked are the worksheets inside the learning guide.
-Answers to these worksheets will be given, after checking that students have completed them.
+3. How are QUESTIONS MARKED during and after online classes?
+Since tests are automatically marked and classes would have answers discussed, the questions left for marking are those inside the textbooks.
+Answers to these will be given through video conferencing, after checking that students have completed them.
 Alternatively, parents may send a screenshot of their children's work, before getting them returned 2-3 days later.

-1. Why 350 TOPICS?
-It is because English has many areas of knowledge and skills not to mention strategies and exceptions.
-Languagelab has mapped the ENTIRE range of English competencies from reading strategies, speed reading to phonemic awareness, phonetics to creative writing to make it easy for learner of any age.
+1. Why 350 CHAPTERS?
+It is because English has many areas of knowledge and skills not to mention strategies and grammar exceptions.
+Languagelab has mapped the entire range of English competencies from kindergarten to Cambridge 'O' Level including, but not limited to, reading strategies, speed reading to phonemic awareness, phonetics to creative writing to make it easy for learner of any age.

 2. How does Languagelab's SYSTEM work?
-Students WATCH an animated video to learn key ideas in ONE area of knowledge or skill such as speed reading or characterisation with teacher's guidance.
-Next, they are quizzed using Language APP to test their new knowledge.
-Then, teachers issue TARGETED worksheets, with more worksheets for weak language areas and less for stronger ones.
+Students watch an animated video to learn key ideas in one area of knowledge or skill such as speed reading or characterisation with teacher's guidance.
+Next, they are quizzed using Languagelab app to test their new knowledge.
+Then, teachers issue targetedworksheets to correct language weaknesses.

 4. Why can't reading ALONE help to improve English?
 Reading is a passive exercise.
-We can learn SOME grammar and vocabulary in this way but since English has a whole range of language skills and strategies, we need to master these too.
-It's like learning most skill-based knowledge; we need BOTH theory (vocabulary and grammar) and practical (skills and strategies).
+We can learn some grammar and vocabulary in this way but since English has a whole range of language skills and strategies, we need to master these too.
+It's like learning most skill-based knowledge; we need BOTH theory (vocabulary and grammar) and practical skills (literacy skills and strategies).

-5. What's the DIFFERENCE between Languagelab and other teaching systems?
-Languagelab has systemised and standardised English with 350 HD videos for every key idea.
-Each is animated with moving visuals and sound as most learners are visual and auditory.
-Finally, they are gamified to make them interesting for ALL levels of students, especially for young children.
-Children at a small age learn through play and older students prefer gaming too, as a quick test of ability.
-Most systems are either passive (animations or learning videos) or gamified (e-learning) with English grammar and vocabulary; we increase the depth (300 topics) and breadth (animations, gamification and quizzes) for learning.
+5. What's the DIFFERENCE between Languagelab and OTHER systems?
+Languagelab has systemised and standardised English for every key idea.
+Each is animated with moving visuals and sounds as most are are primarily visual and auditory learners.
+They are then gamified to make them interesting for ALL ages.
+Children, both young and old, prefergamified quizzes as a quick test of ability.
+Other systems are either passive (animations or learning videos) or gamified (e-learning) with English grammar and vocabulary; we increase the depth (350 topics) and breadth (animations, gamification and quizzes) for learning.

-7. Do I need to buy any supplementary material if my child is already enrolled?
+7. Do I need EXTRA RESOURCES for my child?
 There is no need to.
-All Languagelab students get access to use the full suite of our resources - videos, animations, textbooks, worksheets, past year papers and games - as part of the monthly fee.
+All Languagelab students get access to the full suite of our resources - videos, animations, textbooks, worksheets, past year papers and online quizzes - as part of the monthly fee.